22soulfan/WhirlyOS/README.md

 ---

 ## Building the ISO or Image and turning a Linux distro into WhirlyOS

+> **Note for building WhirlyOS**: We have only two build script for GNOME and XFCE.
+Please use only Linux distro isos that show either GNOME or XFCE ui.

 You can build your own WhirlyOS ISO if you want to, and you can base them on any Linux distro.
 You just need the following tools: